TextWar/textwar-py/README.md

 # textwar-py
-this is the util things of textwar
+this is python port of textwars